Skip to main content

 User-friendly interface

 An intuitive and straightforward interface ensures your employees find what they need with minimal fuss.
 Think clear categories, a search function, and filters to help users drill down to the specific service or resource they're looking for.
-What's more: a user-friendly interface also makes it easier for employees to adopt the self-service catalog, which means you'll see results sooner.
+A user-friendly interface also makes it easier for employees to adopt the self-service catalog, which means you'll see results sooner.

 Personalization options